AutoDRIVE-Ecosystem/AutoDRIVE-F1TENTH-Sim-Racing/README.md

 # AutoDRIVE-F1TENTH-Sim-Racing
 F1TENTH Autonomous Sim-Racing using AutoDRIVE Ecosystem

+## This repository is currently a work-in-progress and under heavy development.
+Stable versions will be soon available under Releases.

 WSL2 Windows 10/11: run XServer with -nowgl (and -ac):
 `"C:\Program Files\VcXsrv\vcxsrv.exe" :0 -multiwindow -clipboard -nowgl -ac`
 see https://askubuntu.com/a/1394781/498339